More of the Same: Persistent Representational Harms Under Increased Representation: Calibrated Marked Words

 \section{Calibrated Marked Words}

+The words displayed in \Cref{tab:calibrated-marked-words-software-engineer} are the statistically significant words for software engineer identified using our Calibrated Marked Words method by model and gender.
+A full list of the words identified as statistically significant using the Calibrated Marked words method per model, occupation, and gender is available on \href{https://github.com/jennm/more-of-the-same}{Github} with the released code and results.

-The words displayed in \href{https://drive.google.com/drive/u/0/folders/1a0bLUavvlYTXW8toEmULN1vT9xaWxAUS}{this table} are the statistically significant words identified using our Calibrated Marked Words method by occupation, model, and gender.
-Bolded words are statistically significant for both the specified and associated generations (i.e. statistically significant for both associated and specified women) and underlined words are statistically significant for the associated gender and a different specified gender (i.e. statistically significant for associated women and specified men or vice versa).
+\begingroup {The words displayed here are the statistically significant words for software engineer identified using the Calibrated Marked Words by model and gender. \textbf{Bolded words} are statistically significant for both the specified and associated generations (i.e., statistically significant for both associated and specified women), \underline{underlined words} are statistically significant for the associated gender and a different specified gender (i.e., statistically significant for associated women and specified men or vice versa), \gray{gray words} are only statistically significant for the specified gender, and all other words are only statistically significant for the associated gender. } \endgroup